hashicorp/dev-portal/src/data/README.md

 <details>
 <summary><code>navigationHeaderItems</code></summary>

-This is an array of objects used to populate the main navigation header at the top of every page for a product.
+This is an object of one property presently.
+The lone property is `"documentation"` and is an array of objects.
+Each object represents a navigation header item that renders under a disclosure in the navigation header.

-See the `NavigationHeaderItem` interface defined in [`components/navigation-header/types.ts`](/src/components/navigation-header/types.ts) for details on the properties needed for each object in the array.
+See the `ProductData['navigationHeaderItems']` interface property defined in [`types/products.ts`](/src/types/products.ts) for details on the properties needed for each object in the array.

 </details>